jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/06.ui-features/05.call-factories/docs.en.md

     ->click($this->rqComponent->doThat()) ?>>Click me</button>
 ```

-The `Jaxon\rq()` function and `rq()` method automatically add the configured prefix for exported classes or functions to the generated Javascript code.
+The `rq()` function and `rq()` method automatically add the configured prefix for exported classes or functions to the generated Javascript code.

 #### Javascript functions